KSchlagowski/LlamaFunctionCaller/README.md

 ## Project Overview

 This project is an Python-based AI-powered chatbot that can fetch real-time weather data.
-It leverages the LangChain and Ollama models to interpret user input and fetch weather data.
+It leverages the LangChain and Llama 3.2 3B to interpret user input and fetch weather data.
 This assistant demonstrates the integration of AI with external APIs and prompt engineering to perform practical tasks like weather forecasting.

 ## Features